Presenting to senior management can feel like a challenge for many presenters in organisations today; even the most experienced.

 – Have an answer to the question ‘what if?

-– The only difference between you and your senior managers is your salary and their title.
-Even if they have a car parking space and you don’t the fact is you have far more in common that you may appreciate.
+– The only difference between you and your senior management is your salary and their title.
+Even if they have a car parking space and you don’t, the fact is you have far more in common that you may appreciate.

 – They’ve been in your shoes and its more than likely they know exactly how you feel.